Welcome to the Jersey Bee Keepers Association website

 I put my proposal to the AGM of the Jersey Bee Keeper’s Association last Friday and received their overwhelming support.
 I now intend to develop the proposal below into an Island wide scheme to be launched in March.
 I sent a copy of this proposal to the BBKA and they suggested that they might take it nationwide but as yet I have not had any feedback from the Special Interest Day on landscape and forage at which it was presented.

 Find the full proposal on the "Members Page" & under the "Articles" heading.

 Learn About Bee Keeping

 The JBKA has for a number of years run a course for those interested in finding out more about bees and beekeeping and who may want to start keeping bees.
-This year's course has now started and there are no more places available.
-However, if you wish to find out more about the course, click on the links below or on the Beekeeping Clases item on the main menu.
+Should you wish to find out more about the courses, click on the links below, or on the Beekeeping Classes item on the main menu.
 You can register your interest in next year's course by sending an e-mail to the Honorary Secretary, Judy Collins either via this website or on 07797 790420.

 We have added a new page to the site which has the programme of classes and all the handouts for the classes available to download.
 Just click on the Beekeeping Classes item on the main menu.

 Come and find out more about these fascinating creatures and how you can help to preserve them and harvest delicious honey too!!